 Implications for service provision

 Identification and treatment of mental disorders is complex, and consideration of the needs and preferences of an individual is advocated when considering treatment choice.
-The review reported here supports conclusions from other studies that, at this time, further management of treatment-resistant anxiety disorders in older adults is not evidence based.
+The review reported here supports conclusions from other studies that, at this time, the further management of treatment-resistant anxiety disorders in older adults cannot be guided by evidence from meta-analysis or RCTs.
 In older adults, a common underlying reticence to discuss emotional symptoms, together with the misconception that anxiety is a natural part of the ageing process, means that older adults typically receive poorer mental health care than younger adults.
-The lack of evidence in this area means that older adults are perhaps receiving inappropriate treatment or are not receiving a particular treatment because there is no evidence to support its use.
+The lack of high-level evidence in this area means that older adults are perhaps receiving inappropriate treatment or are not receiving a particular treatment because there is little evidence to support its use.
 At this time, there is scope to develop guidance on service provision, and, as a consequence, to advance the standard of care received by older adults with an anxiety disorder in the primary and secondary settings.

 Suggested research priorities